-If you'd like to buy live Maine lobsters to cook while you're staying in Maine, to transport home or even to arrive on your doorstep if you can't get to Maine, here's a quick tip.
-The best (and surprisingly cheap) live lobsters I've ever purchased came from the Pine Point Fisherman's Co-op, also known as the Lobster Co-op, in Scarborough, Maine.
-We discovered the Lobster Co-op after a visit to nearby Old Orchard Beach.
+If you'd like to buy live Maine lobsters, here's a quick tip.
+The best, surprisingly inexpensive live lobsters you may ever buy are available from the Pine Point Fisherman's Co-op, also known as the Lobster Co-op, in Scarborough, Maine, a resort town on the southern coast near Old Orchard Beach.

 They say the proof is in the pudding, and you'll realize you got a great deal when you feast on the Co-op's tender and delicious 1- to 1.25-pound "chicken" lobsters.
 Lobsters over two pounds, while admittedly tempting, can sometimes be tough and less tasty.

 It's good to know that online ordering is available.
 Even though it's wonderful to bring lobster home after a trip to Maine, it's easy to crave more after you down that last morsel of tender lobster meat dipped in warm butter.

 What You Need to Know About the Pine Point Fisherman's Co-op

 Hours: The Lobster Co-op is generally open to the public from 10 a.m. until 6 p.m. daily.
-Weather conditions can affect operating hours, selection and prices.
-You can always call ahead, particularly if you need to place a large order.
+Weather conditions can affect operating hours, selection, and prices.
+Call ahead to confirm hours or if you need to place a large order.

-Restaurant: Want to eat lobsters on-site?
-You're in luck!
-The Rising Tide, where you can order all the lobster you can eat at one sitting.
-The Rising Tide is located on the water behind the Pine Point Fisherman's Co-op, and you'll have an ideal view of lobster boats in the harbor while you're feasting on fresh seafood.
+Restaurant: If you're in the area, head over to the coop's restaurant, The Rising Tide, where you can order all the lobster you can eat at one sitting.
+The Rising Tide is located on the coast behind the Pine Point Fisherman's Co-op in Scarborough.
+Just sit back and take in the idyllic view of lobster boats in the harbor of this resort town while you're feasting on fresh lobsters.

-Directions: The Pine Point Fisherman's Co-op is located at 96 King Street in Scarborough, 3 miles from the Old Orchard Beach Pier.
-From US Route 1 in Scarborough, turn onto Route 9 West/Pine Point Road.
-In about three miles, after passing the Clambake Restaurant (another landmark spot for lobster lovers), turn left, then make an immediate right onto King Street.
+Directions: The Pine Point Fisherman's Co-op is located at 96 King Street in Scarborough, three miles from the Old Orchard Beach Pier.
+From US Route 1 in Scarborough, turn onto Route 9 West, aka Pine Point Road.
+After about three miles, after passing the Clambake Restaurant (another landmark for lobster lovers), turn left, then make an immediate right onto King Street.